Slough House (novel series): Publishing history

 Slow Horses was published in the United Kingdom by Constable in 2010.
-The book underperformed and the publisher declined Herron's follow up book Dead Lions.
-Herron struggled to find another publisher, as publishers were reluctant to publish a sequel for a book they hadn't released, and were confused by the novel's blend of thriller and comedy elements.
+The book under-performed, and the publisher declined Herron's follow-up book Dead Lions.
+Herron struggled to find another publisher, since publishers were reluctant to publish a sequel for a book they hadn't released and were confused by the novel's blend of thriller and comedy elements.

 Herron's follow-up novels Dead Lions and Real Tigers were released in the United States by Soho Press.
-Juliet Grames, who runs the Soho Crime Imprint, was energised by Herron's writing and bought further rights for Slow Horses.
+Juliet Grames, who runs the Soho Crime Imprint, was energised by Herron's writing and decided to acquire rights for the series.

-John Murray acquired the rights to release the series in the UK and released its editions of the first two books in 2015.
-While the release also did not initially bear fruit, the series found success after Waterstones named Slow Horses its 'thriller of the month' in August 2017.
+After a John Murray editor picked up a copy of Slow Horses at Liverpool Train Station, the firm acquired the rights to release the series in the UK and published its editions of the first two books in 2015.
+While the release did not initially bear fruit, the series found success after Waterstones named Slow Horses its 'thriller of the month' in August 2017.
+Herron believes that the political turbulence of Brexit also played a large role in the series finding an audience.